composablehorizons/compose-icons/icons-material-icons-filled-cmp/README.md

-# Material Icons filled icons for Compose Multiplatform
+# Material Icons Filled icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Icons filled icons.
+A Compose Multiplatform icon library with all available Material Icons Filled icons.

 ## Installation